-Offences involving a knife or a sharp instrument are at the highest level recorded, but are still relatively rare.
+Excluding data from Greater Manchester Police, offences involving a knife or a sharp instrument are at the highest level recorded (39,332 offences) since comparable data began to be collected in April 2010.
+However, they are still relatively rare.
 These offences are concentrated in London and other metropolitan areas.
 However, the majority of police force areas saw a rise in this type of violent crime (Tables P4 and P5).

-The rise in this type of crime is supported by admissions data for NHS hospitals in England, which have shown an increase in admissions for assault by a sharp object.
+The rise in this type of crime is supported by admissions data for NHS hospitals in England 3, which have shown an increase in admissions for assault by a sharp object in the year to March 2018.